A happy couple smiles and embraces in a wooded area.

 3. You can take steps to improve your credit with responsible credit habits, like paying your bills on-time and keeping your credit usage low.

 When you open a credit card account or take out a personal loan, you use credit.
-Credit allows you to borrow money from a lender for purchases on the condition that you’ll pay back the money later.
+With credit, you can borrow money from a lender for purchases on the condition that you’ll pay back the money later, sometimes with interest.
 Credit is one way that you can increase your spending power beyond the cash you have on hand or in the bank.
-Read on to learn what makes credit important and how to start building credit history responsibly.
+Understanding how credit works and why it matters can make it easier to build a positive credit history.

 Credit definition